wandb/docs/docs/tutorials/monai_3d_segmentation.md

 config.max_prediction_images_visualized = 20
 ```

-We would also need to set the random seed for modules to enable or disable deterministic training.
+You also need to set the random seed for modules to enable or turn off deterministic training.

 ```python
 set_determinism(seed=config.seed)